winobes/modal-logic/README.md

 Modal Logic
 ===========

-We implement a Python class for general Kripke frames with any number of n-ary modal operators and various methods to maniupulate them.
+We implement a Python class for basic Kripke frames and various methods to maniupulate them.

 Some goals and todo's
 ---------------------